outdoor trinidad logo.gif (5127 bytes)

 toco fish depot beach comp.jpg (175981 bytes)

 The beach is a mixture of white powdery sand and pebbles.
 The beach area is narrow with the land at the edge of the beach rising approximately 12 feet to the level of the road.
 Along the hillside is a mixture of fruit trees consisting of pomerac, papaya, breadfruit, mango and coconut.
-You can walk down the hillside from several points along the roadway or use the steps at the western end of the cove or access the beach by walking through the fishing depot.
+You can walk down the hillside from several points along the roadway or use the steps at the western end of the cove where there are hand railings or access the beach by walking through the fishing depot.
+As you immediately enter the water there is gravel however within a few feet the sea bottom becomes sand.

 Mission